roger-/proxmox-igpu-nuc6cayh/README.md

 reboot
 ```

-See [here](https://wiki.archlinux.org/title/Intel_graphics) for more info about GuC.
+I'm not sure if GuC helps, but see [here](https://wiki.archlinux.org/title/Intel_graphics) for more info.

 # Step 2: Extracting VGA BIOS